 PMP (or Project Management Professional) is a designation provided by Project Management Institute (PMI).
 You can find PMP professionals all across the globe leading projects in various top organisations in different industries.
-It is most common certification in PMP and you can work in virtually any organisation and industry, with any methodology.
+It is most common certification in PMP and you can work in virtually any organization and industry, with any methodology.
 PMI reveals that more than one-third of the project managers are PMP certified.

-Here are the advantages of getting a PMP certification:
+Here are the benefits of PMP certification:

 6) Help increase your network strength

 A strong professional network is a good thing to have.
 It provides a lot of advantage in your career life.
 With a PMP certification, you can get the benefit of getting in touch with other professionals who are PMP-certified.
 The basis of networking is always the same – people having similar credentials or interests or backgrounds.
 People coming from the same background usually help each other in the field, with the mutual understanding of getting it returned.
 This is really helpful when you are trying to find a new job.